shravya-rep/ML-DataScience/README.md

-# 🧠 Machine Learning & Data Science Projects Portfolio
+# 🧠 Machine Learning & Data Science Projects

 This repository showcases 9 end-to-end projects, each demonstrating a key concept in applied machine learning and data science.
 Projects span classification, regression, clustering, active learning, and deep learning with transfer learning.